 Feng Shui might not be for everyone, but it’s hard to deny that many of the fundamentals can create a relaxing space.
 If you don’t have time to study the in-depth aspects of the ancient practice, we’ve highlighted some further steps that can help to create a relaxing space and reduce stress in your home.
 Implementing even a few of these could really transform your life, both in and out of the home.

 Everyone needs their own space sometimes.
 This can be difficult if you live with multiple other people, but it’s not impossible.
 To reduce stress at home, try creating a dedicated relaxation room.
 This could feasibly be anywhere; a bedroom, a living room, a spare room, or an office.
 What you need to do is cultivate an atmosphere where you know you can relax in.
 If you need a breather from your chaotic life or need some alone time, a room where you can relax in can be a lifesaver.
 How you approach it depends somewhat on the individual.
 However, you should try and think about the things that allow you to relax.
 Is it peace and quiet?
-Maybe it’s a comfy tub chair?
+Maybe it’s a beautiful wingback chair or a tub armchair?

 Having a dedicated relaxation space gives you an area where you can unwind.
 It can make the process of relaxing a lot easier and is conducive to practices such as meditation.
 Even if you’re spending a short time each day gathering your own thoughts and meditating can help reduce the psychological and physiological symptoms of stress.
 Creating a space where you can undertake this is the first step.
 It should have a calming impact on your home, for you and others.